jackyzha0/quartz/content/Projects/Obsidian/quartz-comments.md

 I really enjoy how easy it is to bring-up my backend nowadays because everything is a docker container.
 ## Frontend
 I've created a [Transformer Plugin](https://quartz.jzhao.xyz/advanced/making-plugins#transformers) for Quartz that adds the necessary scripts to the page, and put the comment element on the footer of the page.

-Make sure to disable [SPA Mode](https://quartz.jzhao.xyz/features/SPA-Routing) to get it to work.
-- Sidebar: R42 apparently does have a method of working with SPAs, but I don't know near enough about webdev to mess with how Quartz handles its routes and enable that functionality.
+Now works with SPA mode!
+Unfortunately, I’m waiting on an update that fires an event I can listen for when the theme changes so that I can also tell it to reload on theme change.
+For now, refresh the page if it looks glitched.

 At present, you can choose to leave an anonymous comment or link it to your GitHub account.
 ## Todo